 Suicide is a major public health issue – and around the clock, its impact is felt globally.
 Close to 800,000 people die due to suicide every year, which is one person every 40 seconds, according to the World Health Organization (WHO).

 Suicide is a global phenomenon; in fact, 78% of suicides occurred in low- and middle-income countries in 2015.
 Suicide accounted for 1.4% of all deaths worldwide, making it the 17th leading cause of death in 2015.
 There are indications that for each adult who died of suicide there may have been more than 20 others attempting suicide.
 (Source: WHO).

-In 2015, 1,129 residents died by suicide, making it the eighth leading cause of death overall in Washington state.
-At nearly 15.18 deaths per 100,000 people, this is higher than the annual age-adjusted suicide rate of 13.26 per 100,000 individuals (Source: American Foundation for Suicide Prevention).
+In 2016, 1,131 residents died by suicide, making it the eighth leading cause of death overall in Washington state.
+At nearly 15.7 deaths per 100,000 people, this is higher than the annual age-adjusted suicide rate of 13.0 per 100,000 individuals.
+(Source: American Association of Suicidology).

 According to multiple sources, Washington state has higher rates of suicide than the national average.
-The Washington State Department of Health’s death tables show that in 2015, the state’s suicide rate was 16.1 people per 100,o00.
+Washington state ranks 25th is suicide rates in the U.S.

 Image source: American Foundation for Suicide Prevention